-My recent research has combined theoretical interests in the sociology of families, relationships and personal life with developing sensory (visual and audial) and artistic qualitative research methods (Young People Creating Belonging: sights, sounds and sights ESRC RES-061-25-0501).
+My research has combined theoretical interests in the sociology of families, relationships and personal life with developing sensory (visual and audial) and artistic qualitative research methods (Young People Creating Belonging: sights, sounds and sights ESRC RES-061-25-0501).
 This project explored how looked after young people create (non) belonging (whether positive, negative or ambivalent) in new placements.
 Analysis and data produced during this project (including participants' photos, drawings, music and a video on the difficulties of 'transition' from successful care arrangements to isolating, ill-repaired flats) may be found at: http://www.researchunbound.org.uk/young-people-creating-belonging This work has led to developing interests in the use of arts-based methods with marginalised young people and in the ethical and affective communication and representation of research findings.
 Much of my other research work has focused on parental substance misuse, while my PhD (2003, University of Edinburgh) explored the HIV-positive mothers' experience of managing everyday living.
 I am an active member of the International Sociological Associations RC57 Visual Studies group.

 I very much enjoy teaching and developing engaging teaching methods around dialogue and 'doing'.
 I coordinated the first year SPC912 Social Problems module for 10 years, and currently convene an honours module on the Sociology of Childhood (SOC9SE) and the fourth year Dissertation and Honours Seminar modules (SPC9CH).
 I also teach on the first year Sociology and Social Policy module: Social Differentiation (SPC911) as well as providing postgraduate training in visual methods.
+I am writing a new module on 'Intersectionalities and Post-colonial Thought.

 I am currently supervising PhD work on:

-Children's experience of maternal imprisonment (Kirsty Primrose); The Use of Visual Methods in Teaching (Matthew Sowerby); Community Effects of Drugs in Greece and Scotland (Andriana Manta);
+The Use of Visual Methods in Teaching (Matthew Sowerby); Community Effects of Drugs in Greece and Scotland (Andriana Manta);

 The Use of Contempt of Court to Enforce Child Contact Orders in Scotland (Sharon McAllister).